Pylons/pyramid/docs/glossary.rst

      internally by :mod:`repoze.bfg` to perform view lookups and other policy lookups.
-The ability to make use of an interface is exposed to an application programmers during :term:`view configuration` via the ``for`` argument, the ``request_type`` argument and the ``containment`` argument.
+The ability to make use of an interface is exposed to an application programmers during :term:`view configuration` via the ``context`` argument, the ``request_type`` argument and the ``containment`` argument.
 Interfaces are also exposed to application developers when they make use of the :term:`event` system.
-Fundamentally, :mod:`repoze.bfg` programmers
+Fundamentally, :mod:`repoze.bfg`
-     can think of an interface as something that they can attach to an object that stamps it with a "type" unrelated to its underlying Python type.
+     programmers can think of an interface as something that they can attach to an object that stamps it with a "type" unrelated to its underlying Python type.
 Interfaces can also be used to describe the behavior of an object (its methods and attributes), but unless they choose to, :mod:`repoze.bfg` programmers do not need to understand or use this feature of interfaces.

    event
      An object broadcast to zero or more :term:`subscriber` callables